 Read landing page reports

-When to ask for it
+When to ask for a landing page report

-Landing page reports are useful for questions like:
+Landing page reports answer questions like:

 Show landing page performance for the Search | Non Brand campaign over the last 30 days.